Abdul Hariz Herman: Senior

 In September 2024, Hariz made the Brunei selection for a two-legged play-off against Macau to advance to the third qualifying round of the 2027 Asian Cup.
 He was given a start by Jamie McAllister in the first leg at Bandar Seri Begawan on the 6th, and went on to score his first international goal and his team's third in a resounding 3–0 win.
 He was also kept in the starting eleven for the return leg four days later, claiming a 0–1 victory that advances Brunei to the next round of the competition.

 The same selection faced Timor-Leste for the 2024 ASEAN Championship qualification over two legs in early October.
 Hariz made two starts for the Wasps as they suffered a 0–1 aggregate defeat which eliminated them from the year's biennial tournament.

 Brunei opened their 2027 AFC Asian Cup qualification campaign with an away fixture on 25 March 2025 against Lebanon to be held in Doha, Qatar instead due to regional conflict.
 The squad included Hariz and he was subsequently handed a starting place in central midfield by Fabio Maciel.
 The designated home team were victorious with five unanswered goals.
 In the next fixture against Bhutan on 10 June, Hariz kept his place and marshalled the Wasps to victory at home, prevailing 2–1.
 In the later months of 2025, Hariz played from the start in both October home and away fixtures against Yemen as well as Lebanon at home at the same tournament, suffering three losses.
+He was also in the starting lineup for the away game against Bhutan on 31 March 2026 for the final Asian Cup qualification fixture and the game ended in a 2–1 loss.

+Hariz was played from the start in both legs of the 2026 ASEAN Championship qualification against Timor-Leste in the following June, where Brunei were eliminated by a 1–6 aggregate loss.